NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 *Every class in our program followed CamelCasing rule. e.g: Categories, DatabaseHelper.*

-3) The if and if-else statements according to coding convention should be stated as
+3) The if and if-else statements according to coding convention should be stated as,

 if  (condition) {